bsc-mem/Mess-simulator/README.md

 └── README.md            # This file
 ```

-#### Standalone Mode

-The Standalone folder contains all code and documentation necessary for running Mess as an independent simulator.
-This mode is particularly suited for quick benchmarking or detailed analysis of memory system behavior.

 #### Integrated Mode

 The Integrated folder includes subdirectories for each supported simulator.
 Each subdirectory provides configuration files and integration instructions tailored for its respective simulator.

+*Note: This mode includes the version of Mess released during the Mess paper publication, enabling replication of the paper's results.
+Newer versions of the Mess simulator will be available as standalone versions.
+However, the standalone versions can be easily integrated in a manner similar to the current integrated version.

+#### Standalone Mode

+The Standalone folder contains all code and documentation necessary for running Mess simulator as an independent simulator.
+This mode is intended solely for learning and integration purposes and should not be used for trace-driven simulation.

 ## Citation